labs42io/clean-code-typescript/README.md

 - decouples the callee from the generator implementation in a sense that callee decides how many items to access
-- lazy execution, items are streamed on demand
+- lazy execution, items are streamed on-demand
 - built-in support for iterating items using the `for-of` syntax
-- iterables allow to implement optimized iterator patterns
+- iterables allow implementing optimized iterator patterns

 **Bad:**